blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Revivify (4th)
 Casting time: 1 action
 Range: Touch
-Components: V, S, M (A gem worth 100GP, which is consumed)
 Duration:
 You speak a command word while holding a gem, and it shatters into a cloud of mist.
 You then touch one creature that has died in the last ten minutes, and the